 Talent pouring LMA over the fish.

 SCOPE: Fish being positioned horizontally before the LMA sets.
-TXT: For errors and troubleshooting, refer text manuscript
+TXT: For errors and troubleshooting, refer text manuscript Shot contains all action from shot 2.4.2 to 2.5.2

 Alternatively, using a 1-milliliter plastic Pasteur pipette, collect the larva with minimum fish medium, and transfer the larva into the aliquot of cooled LMA [1].
 Allow the larva to sink for 5 seconds to become entirely surrounded by LMA [2].